John Anderson, 1st Viscount Waverley: War time

-In 1941, he began courting Ava Wigram, the daughter of the historian John Edward Courtenay Bodley, and the widow of Ralph Wigram, a senior civil servant who served in the British Embassy in Paris during the 1930s and died in 1936.
+In 1941, Anderson began courting Ava Wigram, the daughter of the historian John Edward Courtenay Bodley, and the widow of Ralph Wigram, a senior civil servant who served in the British Embassy in Paris during the 1930s and died in 1936.
 Their only child, Charles, was born severely disabled in 1929.
 Anderson arranged with King George VI for himself and Ava to be married in the Chapel Royal at St James's Palace.
 The ceremony was officiated by Edward Woods, the Bishop of Lichfield; Alastair Anderson was the best man; and while John's father felt that he was too old to travel, Mary and Katie Anderson were there, as was William Paterson.
 The newlyweds spent their honeymoon at Polesden Lacey.
 They now owned three houses between them, so they sold them and bought the Mill House at Isfield in September 1942.